logo2

 Fire Strikes, Twice

 One month later, on 25 Aug 1896, a great fire burned the village of Ontonagon (4), including the Miswald brewery (11).
 Only a dozen small houses at the edge of town were left standing (4).
 The fire had been burning in the woods southwest of town for two weeks and was nearly out (4).
-But then gale winds quickly sweep the flames upon the town (4).
+But then gale winds quickly swept the flames upon the town (4).
 The village's 2,000 residents fled and lost everything, but no lives were lost (4).
 Included in the destruction was the Diamond Match Company mill and 65 million feet of lumber in its yard (4).
 In Jul 1897, the Miswald Bros. had plans to rebuild the brewery on the same site (38), but two months later, they decided to move their business to Calumet (39).

 A New Start in Calumet

-In Sep 1897, the Miswald brothers purchased three lots to build a new brewery in Calumet (5,6).
-Building commenced at Lake View, 1.5 miles from the village (6).
+In Sep 1897, the Miswald brothers purchased three lots (6) to build a new brewery in Calumet (5).
+Construction commenced at Lake View, 1.5 miles from the village (6).
 The road to the site was in poor condition and needed to be fixed so teams could get in with lumber and machinery (6).
 In Oct 1897, the foundations were laid and work commenced on the buildings (30).
 In Nov 1897, the main building was fast nearing completion with ongoing work on the roof (31).
 The brewery, named the Lake View Brewery (7,18), was completed in late Nov 1897 (7).
 It consisted of a main building for brewing and bottling, a barn, and a residence with offices (7).
 The machinery was nearly all new, with some salvaged from the Ontonagon brewery (6).
 Springs on the site would supply water for brewing (6).

 Polk directory ad – 1897

-The newspaper announced in Jun 1899 that John Stehle purchased an interest in the company and the capital would be used to make improvements to the plant (27).
+The newspaper announced in Jun 1899 that John Stehle had purchased an interest in the company and the capital would be used to make improvements to the plant (27).
 The plans included building a new cellar, practically rebuilding the brewery, and installing new, modern machinery (27).
 The current production was too small to supply the demand, and the improvements would double production (27).

 Fire Strikes a Third Time